 What to do when your husband belittles you?
 He doesn’t involve you in any major decision-making.
 Your world revolves around his, but he barely needs your opinion/advice in his.
 You may not realize it but this is one of the classic examples of disrespect in a relationship.
 These are little ways in which even seemingly ‘good’ husbands make their wives feel small.
 Such dismissive behavior in relationships can trigger a deep need for approval and appreciation in the partner being slighted, turning into a never-ending loop of discontentment.

-Now that you might have confirmed that you are indeed subject to being belittled in the relationship, the next step is understanding what to do when your husband belittles you.
-Knowing the answer to this is very important if you are seeking an equal marriage, one in which you have a say, are respected, and valued for the person you are.
+Now that you know about condescending behavior in a relationship, the next step is understanding what to do when your husband mocks you.
+Knowing the answer to this is very important if you are seeking an equal marriage, one in which you have a say, and are respected and valued for the person you are.
 So without any further pause, let’s dive right into it.

-Belittling is the act of making someone feel unworthy or making them feel like they are not good enough.
-Here, it is essential to differentiate between being belittled by your husband and being emotionally abused by him.
-In literal terms, the word can be divided into two – be and little.
+Belittling is a form of verbal and emotional abuse.
+It’s the act of making people feel inferior/unworthy/not good enough.
+In literal terms, the word can be divided into two – ‘be’ and ‘little’.
 Essentially, it means you are subtly shown your place and it is always secondary to him.